How to Make and Sell Printables Online

 There are two common pricing models: cost-based and value-based.

-- Cost-based pricing involves tallying up all the expenses associated with creating your printables (such as materials and work hours) and then setting the price accordingly.
+- Cost-based pricing involves tallying all the expenses associated with creating your printables (such as materials and labor) and setting the price accordingly.

-- Value-based pricing requires a more in-depth understanding of how much value your printables give your customers.
+- Value-based pricing requires a deeper understanding of the value your printables deliver to your customers.
 Price it according to how much they think they’re worth.

 That said, there’s also the competition to factor in.
-Neither model will work if your prices end up radically different from those of your competitors — so do some competitor analysis first!
+Neither model will work if your prices end up radically different from your competitors’ — so do some competitor analysis first!

 What About Copyright?

-You don’t want to steal the work of someone else.
+You don’t want to steal someone else’s work.
 That can land you in hot water.
 Best case scenario?
 Your products will be taken down.
 Worst case?
 You’ll be taken to court.

 Make sure that whatever images you use are either royalty-free or have a licensing option that you can subscribe to.
 It might be worth paying the license fee if you can make it back in sales.